agb32/cosmadoc/docs/source/spack.md

 Spack allows us to automatically resolve dependencies and have multiple versions of tested software installed simultaneously without them interfering with each other.

-To achieve this, Spack makes use of RPATH to hardcode the paths of dependencies into libraries.
+To achieve this, Spack makes use of RPATH to hard-code the paths of dependencies into libraries.
 This means that when you load a module for a particular library you do not need to load any further modules for dependencies of that library.